pkoch/2022-06-08-Choreography-and-Diligence/slides.md

 # Ad hominem

-Paulo Köch - <https://pko.ch/> <!-- I've been programming for 15 years, and I've worked in enough different environments with microservices. -->
+Paulo Koch - <https://pko.ch/> <!-- I've been programming for 15 years, and I've worked in enough different environments with microservices. -->

 - Yelp
   - Big company: ~400 engineers